 3) Reach out to the public in order to educate them on environmental and community benefits of grasses and greenspaces in order to ensure that the Canadian public is being exposed to a positive voice that speaks to the environmental and community benefits of turf.

 Since its inception, the TOP project has reached over 1000 high school students, more than 200 teachers and guidance councillors, and countless community stakeholders.
 As this program moves forward, we will continue to engage with students and all community members, however our experience has been that the major influencers will become a primary area of focus for the TOP moving forward.
-Groups like teachers, guidance councillors, the Master Gardeners Associations, community sustainability associations, and municipal leaders will continue to help spread our messages in our absense - which helps us reach a much broader range of individuals and perpetuate our message and priorities across multiple generations.
+Groups like teachers, guidance councillors, the Master Gardeners Associations, community sustainability associations, and municipal leaders will continue to help spread our messages in our absence - which helps us reach a much broader range of individuals and perpetuate our message and priorities across multiple generations.

 As of four weeks ago, the GTI had 5 outreach events planned between March and the end of April.
 Regretfully these have all been cancelled due to the recent COVID-19 pandemic.
-We are saddended by this temporary interruption of the TOP program, but are optimistic that it will resume immediately once the social distancing programs can be relaxed.
+We are saddened by this temporary interruption of the TOP program, but are optimistic that it will resume immediately once the social distancing programs can be relaxed.
 Please stay in touch as we begin to reorganize our outreach events planned for the remainder of 2020 and into 2021.
 If you are interested in becoming engaged with TOP or would like to begin an outreach program of your own, we would love to hear from you.
 Be sure to send your inquiries or comments to Cam Shaw at email@example.com or call them in at 1 519 824 4120 x52784.

 Research Field Day 2020 - August 11th

-We are currently in the proces of planning our Research Field Day for August 11th of 2020.
-At the moment, we have no reason to believe that this event will be cancelled or post-poned.
+We are currently in the process of planning our Research Field Day for August 11th of 2020.
+At the moment, we have no reason to believe that this event will be cancelled or postponed.
 More information will be released shortly as planning continues.
 As for now, we ask that you make note of the date in your calendars and inform your staff and colleagues who may be interested in attending.
 It would be wonderful to have all sectors of the industry at the GTI together to tour our research trials, product trials, and see some equipment demonstrations.
 Lets all keep our fingers crossed that this event will carry on as planned.

 The GTI Diagnostic Clinic will not be accepting any samples until at least April 6th 2020.
 We apologize for this temporary interruption of service, but with the U of G's operational changes due to COVID-19, we have suspended all non-essential staff from their stations.
 Please stay tuned to the GTI Twitter account @GuelphTurf for regular updates on when these services will resume.